Share

 Special Needs Plans

-SNPs cover those who have certain diseases or issues.
+Special Needs Plans cover those who have certain diseases or issues.
 This type of plan is characterized by tailored benefits, providers and drugs that meet the needs of the group they serve.

-Your care would need to come from certain doctors or hospitals, unless:
+Your care would need to come from certain doctors or hospitals, unless you’re in an emergency or urgent situation or you need out-of-area dialysis for end-stage renal disease.

 $0 Premium Plans

-$0 Premium plans are available when Medicare Advantage partners with the Centers for Medicare and Medicaid Services.
+Plans with no premium are available when Medicare Advantage partners with the Centers for Medicare and Medicaid Services.

-Basically, the federal government pays a flat rate to the insurance company to fund the costs of your coverage.
+The federal government pays a flat rate to the insurance company to fund the costs of your coverage.
 This amount is determined by your age, sex and health status.

-A $0 Premium plan may still require that you pay copays, deductibles and coinsurance costs.
+A $0 premium plan may still require that you pay copays, deductibles and coinsurance costs.
 There is a cap, however, on how much you would have to pay in a calendar year.

 This plan involves working with a network of doctors and health care providers.